valtimo-platform/valtimo-frontend-libraries/CODING-GUIDELINES.md

 ...

 /*
-methods relating to title are bundled together and sorted alphabetically.
+Methods relating to title are bundled together and sorted alphabetically.
 This takes precedence over sorting by access modifiers.
 The grouping by access modifier in turn takes precedence over alphabetical sorting.
 */